Susanna Cox

+Susanna Cox (c.
+1785–1809) was a young domestic servant in Berks County, Pennsylvania, who was convicted of murdering her illegitimate infant son on April 7, 1809.
+She was executed in Reading, Pennsylvania on June 10, 1809.

+History

-Susanna Cox (1785–1809) was a young domestic servant in Berks County, Pennsylvania, convicted of murdering her illegitimate infant son.
-On the morning of February 17, 1809, her employer found the baby's body in a rubbish bin behind his property.
-Susanna was immediately questioned, and while she admitted that the baby was hers, she insisted that it was stillborn.
+On the morning of February 17, 1809, the employer of Susanna Cox found the body of her baby in a rubbish bin behind his property.
+Cox was immediately questioned, and while she admitted that the baby was hers, she insisted that it was stillborn.
 After a short investigation, she was convicted on April 7, 1809.
-Her the court-appointed lawyers did little to defend her and no witnesses were called to testify on her behalf.
+Her court-appointed lawyers did little to defend her and no witnesses were called to testify on her behalf.
+Following her conviction, her case was taken up by Muehlenberg, a wealthy lawyer in Reading, and her case was taken to the Governor in hopes the conviction could be reversed.
+The law in Pennsylvania at the time allowed for no recourse after a conviction.
 After a short imprisonment in the local sheriff's home, she was executed in Reading on June 10, 1809.
+The case is credited with the later adoption of an appeals process in the state.

 Berks County was home to large populations of German-language immigrants who settled there in the eighteenth and early nineteenth centuries.
-Cox shared this German heritage (referred to as Pennsylvania German or Pennsylvania Dutch).
+Baptised in the Lutheran church as Susanna Gax, Cox shared this German heritage (referred to as Pennsylvania German or Pennsylvania Dutch).
 Cox was an uneducated woman who spoke a German dialect and could do little to defend herself in court.
 She had worked for the family of Jacob Geehr for eleven years, having been born into a poor family with few resources to educate or care for her.
 Little is known about her life before she came to work for the Geehrs, as she could not read or write and spent most of her time caring for the Geehrs' children.

-While Susanna insisted through the investigation and trial that the baby had been stillborn, a medical examination of the body the day it was found saw the baby's jaw broken and fabric stuffed down its throat.
-Susanna would become the 8th woman in Pennsylvania since the state's founding to be executed for the crime of killing her illegitimate child.
+Cox was made pregnant by a married neighbor of the Geehrs.
+While Cox insisted through the investigation and trial that the baby had been stillborn, a medical examination of the body the day it was found saw the baby's jaw broken and fabric stuffed down its throat.
+Cox would become the 8th woman in Pennsylvania since the state's founding to be executed for the crime of killing her illegitimate child.

 After a brief trial, Cox was hanged in Reading, Pennsylvania, on June 10, 1809.
-Following her execution, her story gained such sympathy that it was written in a ballad and widely circulated in German and in English through newspapers and broadsides.
+Following her execution, her story gained such notoriety that it was written in a ballad and widely circulated in German and in English through newspapers and broadsides.
 This immensely popular ballad was printed in over 88 editions in its broadside form throughout the nineteenth and twentieth centuries.
-Today, the ballad is read at the annual summer Kutztown Folk Festival.
+Up until 2022, the ballad was read at the annual summer Kutztown Folk Festival and Susanna Cox was hanged in effigy from a gallows created for this purpose.

-Musical Adaptation
+Musical adaptation

-In the 21st century, there have been several musical adaptions of the topic, including the following works:
+In the 21st century, there have been several musical adaptations of the topic, including the following works: